 How are foods classified according to their GI?

-If you glimpse a little on the internet, you will see that the classifications between the different GI vary; this happens because different volunteers are used in the tests.
+If you browse the internet, you will see that the classifications between the different GI vary; this happens because different volunteers are used in the tests.
 As with everything in life, sometimes you have to use your head: the closer to 0, the lower the GI, and vice versa.

 Glycemic index of different foods

 Chart – Fundación para la Diabetes

 Fats and proteins do not have GIs because they do not contain carbohydrates, but they influence on the absorption of foods, as well as on the secretion of insulin.

 What if we eat foods with a high GI?

 Our bodies are programmed to store energy that allows us to survive in periods of fasting or food shortages.
 Therefore, we have different energy stores, such as liver, adipose tissue (the “fat”) or muscles.